 His word promises, “If we confess our sins, he is faithful and righteous to forgive and cleanse us from all unrighteousness” (1 John 1: 9).
 His love for use never ends and His mercy never ceases—how great is his faithfulness.
 (Lamentations 3:22-23)

 Yep, the fact is we mess up, but the truth is God is there to restore us every step of the way.
 He made no mistake assigning you to steward your children.
 Christ specifically gave those beautiful, talented, outspoken, creative, introverted, loving children to YOU.
-So momma, commit your heart to the sovereign God we serve to direct your every step.
+So momma kick mom guilt to the side, commit your heart to the sovereign God we serve to direct your every step.
 He’s got you and your babies too!